-Thessaloniki has always been a city of great tourist interest, though some corners of this beautiful place are yet to be discovered.
+Thessaloniki has always been a city of great tourist interest, though some secrets of this beautiful place are yet to be discovered.

-Right outside of the city center of Thessaloniki, hundreds of railroad cars have been standing abandoned, rusting away for decades.
+Right outside of the city center, lies one of Thessaloniki secrets: hundreds of railroad cars have been standing abandoned, rusting away for decades.

 The Hellenic Railways Organisation (ΟΣΕ), Greece’s national rail company, leaves their decommissioned trains in the ever growing graveyard, which now has thousands of the disused cars.

 The train cars remain stuck there, slowly rusting away exposed to weather and wind, overgrown by grass and trees.

 Looking a little sad, but like many deteriorating ghost trains, a little more beautiful with each passing year.